-Our analyses of maintenance costs reflects that the American LaFrance apparatus (Pumper -E421 and Pumper E-431) are consistently high than those of other similar apparatus.
+Our analysis of maintenance costs reflects that the American LaFrance apparatus (Pumper -E421 and Pumper E-431) are consistently higher than those of other similar apparatus.
 It should also be noted that American LaFrance is no longer in business and as such access to parts is difficult for the CYFS.
+Over the last couple of years, these apparatus have been out of service for extended times waiting for parts.